DV

 Strategy & risk

-VOO tracks S&P 500 Index with a large cap approach, while VT tracks FTSE Global All Cap Index using an international strategy.
+VOO tracks S&P 500 Index with a large cap approach, while VT tracks FTSE Global All Cap Index with an international approach.
 Beta is 1.0 for VOO and 0.98 for VT, indicating VT is less volatile relative to the market.

 VOO beta1.0